 D. shuttle

-4. Compare how microgravity environment is both an advantage and disadvantagefor space travelers.
+4. Compare how a microgravity environment is both an advantage and a disadvantagefor space travelers.

 5. Explain how the International Space Station is used now and how it might be used inthe future.